OsbornePro/NovaKey-Daemon/EULA.md

 ---

-**By clicking "I Agree", installing, or otherwise using PassLink, you acknowledge that you have read, understood, and accepted all terms of this Commercial License Agreement.**
+**By clicking "I Agree", installing, or otherwise using NovaKey, you acknowledge that you have read, understood, and accepted all terms of this Commercial License Agreement.**

 ---